 If you are doubtful about the quality of health care in Qatar, I got news for you!
 Recently, Qatar’s health care system got ranked 5th best in the world and the first in the Middle East, according to Legatum Institute, a London-based think tank (you can see more details HERE).
 And it shows.
 I delivered Adam in a private hospital in Poland, paying big money for that privilege, while Danny was born in a public facility in Qatar, for free.
 I could write a separate post about the superiority of Qatar’s delivery experience to Poland one!
 With amazing facilities, high-class equipment and well-trained medical staff, I daresay that in Qatar public health care beats the private one.

 The only small issue I have with Qatar’s health care is related to the attitude and behavior of their customer-facing non-medical staff.
 Unfortunately, a lot of them seem to lack interpersonal skills and are more interested in their mobile phones and chatting with each other, than in doing their actual job.
-Luckily, that doesn’t affect the quality of medical services!
+Luckily, annoying as it is, it doesn’t affect the quality of medical services!

 Family has always been one of the most important aspects of Arab society and culture.
-Given this fact, it comes as no surprise that Qatar is a standout example of a family-oriented country.
+Considering this, it comes as no surprise that Qatar is a standout example of a family-oriented country.
 Being a mom of small kids, I’ve grown to really appreciate the thoughtfulness and attention to detail that made my life much easier.

 Aside from that, it’s so much more common than in Poland to find restaurants equipped with kids play corners or at least a stash of coloring books and pencils.
 Most of them have separate menus for children or will whip up a smaller or otherwise modified portion of a dish upon request.
 Many big shops with children’s goods have nursing rooms and female prayer rooms are available to any mom who wants to breastfeed her baby, doesn’t matter if she’s Muslim or not.

 Outdoor playgrounds deserve a paragraph of their own. 🙂 They are huge, modern, free and readily available in all parks around Qatar.
-Those playgrounds are on top of my list of things I miss now that I’m in Poland!
-Ok, they are really on top of Adam’s list (together with kunafa), but I never minded sitting on a picnic blanket enjoying the sun while my kid goes crazy on a super sophisticated slide. 😀
+Those playgrounds were on top of my list of things I missed when I briefly returned to Poland!
+Ok, they were really on top of Adam’s list (together with kunafa), but I never minded sitting on a picnic blanket enjoying the sun watching my kid go crazy on a super sophisticated slide. 😀

 1. Boredom during summer months